Integer programs with bounded subdeterminants and two nonzeros per row: Final algorithm

+\begin{proof} The result follows by combining \Cref{thm:structure_bounded_OCP_refined} with the results and observations from \Cref{sec:preprocessing}.
+Case (I) corresponds to input graphs that are not $\rho(k)$-resilient, and case (II) to input graphs that are $\rho(k)$-resilient.

-Going back to the definition of $k$-near embedding, each $G_i$ corresponds to the union of a vortex $V$ in $\mathcal{V}$ and its cycle $C(V)$.
-To obtain the third property, we can easily modify the linear decomposition of $V$ by creating a bag for each vertex of $C(V)$ that is not in $\Omega(V)$ in order to obtain a linear decomposition of $G_i$ without increasing the adhesion by more than $2$.
-By increasing $\adhesionbd(k)$ by $2$, we can assume that the adhesion of the enlarged vortex $V_i$ is at most $\adhesionbd(k)$.
+The vortices in (iii) are slightly larger than those in \Cref{thm:structure_bounded_OCP_refined} in the sense that each $V^+_i = (G_i, \Omega^+_i)$ is the union of a (large) vortex $V_i = (H_i,\Omega_i)$ in $\mathcal{V}$ and its corresponding cycle $C(V_i)$.
+We can easily modify the linear decomposition of any such vortex $V_i$ in order to obtain a linear decomposition of $V_i^+$ without increasing the adhesion by more than $2$.

+We remark that \Cref{thm:structure_bounded_OCP_refined} does not guarantee that each $G_i$ is $2$-connected for $i \ge 1$.
+Notwithstanding, we may assume this without loss of generality.
+Indeed, $G_i$ has a unique block $B_i$ containing $C(V_i)$.
+Since $G_i$ is bipartite, we can set $y(e) = 0$ for each edge $e$ belonging to a block of $G_i$ distinct from $B_i$, while preserving optimality of a slack vector $y \in \mathcal{Y}(G)$. \end{proof}

-The goal of this section is to compute a minimum $c$-cost slack vector of $G$.
-Since $\surf$ is non-orientable, we know that $G_0$ is non-bipartite.
-We define a dynamic program (DP) to perform this task.
+For the rest of the section, we assume that $G$ is a graph as in case (II) of \Cref{cor:structure_DP} and that $c \in \Q^{E(G)}_{\ge 0}$ are edge costs.
+Our goal is to compute a minimum $c$-cost slack vector of $G$.
+We design a dynamic program (DP) to achieve this.
+Recall that, by \Cref{lem:convert}, we can convert in strongly polynomial time any minimum cost slack vector $y \in \mathcal{Y}(G)$ to a maximum weight stable set $S \subseteq V(G)$.